FairuzShadmaniShishir/PerturbFlow/README.md

 gene, encodes the control cell's expression state, and predicts the resulting perturbed expression profile.

-for the data preparation: https://youtu.be/FuMPJQbLVEk
+## For the data preparation: https://youtu.be/FuMPJQbLVEk

 ## How it works